Pope to bestow one of Catholic Church’s highest honors on Anglican convert John Henry Newman - WTOP News

 Newman’s path to being declared a doctor in the Catholic Church has been exceptionally quick.
 Pope Benedict XVI beatified him during a visit to Britain in 2010 and Pope Francis made him a saint in 2019, with then-Prince Charles in attendance.

-Francis declared two doctors of the church during his 12-year pontificate — St. Irenaeus and St. Gregory of Narek — and was on the receiving end of a concerted push by English-speaking bishops, in particular, to add Newman to their ranks.
+Francis was then on the receiving end of a concerted push by English-speaking bishops, in particular, to make him a doctor.

 Associated Press religion coverage receives support through the AP’s collaboration with The Conversation US, with funding from Lilly Endowment Inc. The AP is solely responsible for this content.

-Note: This story was first published on Jul.
-31, 2025.
-It was updated on Aug.
-1, 2025 to correct that the other recent “doctor” of the church was St. Therese of Lisieux, not St. Teresa of Avila.